-The Chair shall take the chair and commence the meeting at the time specified for the meeting and as soon as quorum is present.
+The Chair shall commence the meeting at the time specified for the meeting and as soon as quorum is present.
 Quorum requires that a majority of voting members are in attendance.
-Until meetings are able to be held in person, meetings held via teleconference will begin with the Chair confirming those in attendance by asking members to verbally acknowledge they are present.
+Meetings held via teleconference/hybrid will begin with the Chair confirming those in attendance virtually.